George Carlin: 1989–1997: TV series and more films

 In 1989, he gained popularity with a new generation of teens when he was cast as Rufus, the time-traveling mentor of the title characters in Bill & Ted's Excellent Adventure.
 He reprised the role in the sequel, Bill & Ted's Bogus Journey (1991), and in the first season of the cartoon series.

 In 1991, Carlin had a major supporting role in the film The Prince of Tides, which starred Nick Nolte and Barbra Streisand, as the gay neighbor of the main character's suicidal sister.

-In 1991, Carlin became the second American narrator of the children's television series Thomas & Friends, narrating the series' first four seasons.
+That same year, Carlin became the second American narrator of the children's television series Thomas & Friends, narrating the first through the fourth season.
 He played Mr. Conductor on the PBS show Shining Time Station until 1996, replacing Ringo Starr on both programs.
 According to Britt Allcroft, who developed both shows, on the first day of the assignment, Carlin was nervous about recording his narration without an audience, so the producers put a stuffed teddy bear in the booth.

-Carlin's Jammin' in New York, a new HBO special in 1992, highlighted the directional change he'd been honing the last few years as he wore all black with longer hair and a new biting humor.
+Carlin's Jammin' in New York, a new HBO special in 1992, highlighted the directional change he had been honing the last few years.
 Critics applauded the show and he continued down this path of more serious subjects and nihilistic tone for the remainder of his life.
 Carlin opined that this show was his favorite.

 In 1993, Carlin began a weekly Fox sitcom, The George Carlin Show, playing New York City taxicab driver George O'Grady.
 The show, created and written by The Simpsons co-creator Sam Simon, ran for 27 episodes, through December 1995.
 In Last Words, Carlin wrote of The George Carlin Show, "I had a great time.
 I never laughed so much, so often, so hard as I did with cast members Alex Rocco, Chris Rich, Tony Starke.
 There was a very strange, very good sense of humor on that stage ... [but] I was incredibly happy when the show was canceled.
 I was frustrated that it had taken me away from my true work."
 Carlin was honored at the 1997 Aspen Comedy Festival with a retrospective, George Carlin: 40 Years of Comedy, hosted by Jon Stewart.
 His first hardcover book, Brain Droppings (1997), sold nearly 900,000 copies and spent 40 weeks on the New York Times best-seller list.